-Senior and Junior Club colours are awarded to pupils who make a real commitment to Sport, Drama, Debating or Music over a period of years.
-That means turning up to rehearsals and training sessions, working hard, being a positive influence in a team or ensemble, turning out on Saturday when selected and making the most of their talent.
+Senior and Junior Club colours are awarded to pupils who make a real commitment to Sport, Drama, Debating, Music or the CCF over a period of years.
+That means turning up to rehearsals and training sessions, regularly attending CCF parades in full uniform, working hard, being a positive influence in a team or ensemble, turning out on Saturday when selected and making the most of their talent.